rkuma183/wilsonmar.github.io/_posts/2016-12-20-opencv-sikulix-robot.md

    This can be done by clicking the "Take screenshot" icon, positioning the mouse to the top-left corner, drag to the lower-right corner, then release the mouse.

+   Or press a hot-key (Command + Shift + 2).

-   If a dialog disappears with mouse motions, press the keystroke to take a picture of the screen, then use a photo editing program to cut out an area, and paste the little picture into the IDE.
+   QUESTION: If a dialog disappears with mouse motions, press the keystroke to take a picture of the screen, then use a photo editing program to cut out an area, and paste the little picture into the IDE.